Football in Spain: Queen's Cup (Copa de la Reina)

 The Copa de la Reina is an annual cup competition organized by the Royal Spanish Football Federation.
 The full name is Campeonato de España - Copa de Su Majestad la Reina (Championship of Spain - Her Majesty the Queen's Cup).
 The tournament's first edition took place in 1983, five years before the Spanish women's league was created.

 In 1981 and 1982 two editions were held under the name Copa Reina Sofía and won by Karbo.
 The first official recognized version of the tournament was the 1983 edition.

 From 2004 to 2017, it was played in knockout style at the end of the league season, with the top eight clubs qualifying for it.
 Since 2018, all 16 teams of the first division join the competition, which starts to be played during league season.

-The 2021–22 season featured 52 clubs; all 16 teams team of the Primera División, all 32 teams from the Segunda División Pro, and the four promoted teams from the Primera Nacional de Fútbol.
+The 2021–22 season featured 52 clubs; all 16 teams of the Primera División, all 32 teams from the Segunda División Pro, and the four promoted teams from the Primera Nacional de Fútbol.

 Barcelona is the most successful team with ten wins, often winning the double with the league.
 Espanyol and Levante have six wins each.